Weekly Announcements

 5:00 p.m.
 Mid-week Meeting for Worship, in Meetinghouse

-9:00 a.m.
-Meeting for Singing, in the John Barnes Room
+8:30 a.m.
+Christmas Breakfast for Our Meeting Community, in the John Barnes Room

 9:45 a.m.
 Early Gathering for MFW, in Meetinghouse and on Zoom